-The University of Miami (UM) along with partner Miami-Dade County Public Schools (MDCPS) propose to work together to support teachers and improve K-12 student learning in schools serving high-needs populations (H-NPs; defined as culturally and linguistically diverse and/or Special Education students) in inclusive, regular, or special education secondary classrooms.
-The Supporting Educators’ Academic Literacies and Enhanced Discourse (SEALED) Project addresses:
+The University of Miami (UM) along with partner Miami-Dade County Public Schools (MDCPS) worked together to support teachers and improve K-12 student learning in schools serving high-needs populations (H-NPs; defined as culturally and linguistically diverse and/or Special Education students) in inclusive, regular, or special education secondary classrooms.
+The Supporting Educators’ Academic Literacies and Enhanced Discourse (SEALED) Project addressed:

 SEALED aims to increase: